strikeplayertwo/boggartchess/README.md

 Opening: Takes positions that stemmed from the desired opening
 CentiMax: Takes positions from Grandmaster games specifically

 In addition, for all three methods an algorithm can give feedback on the position that the method has created by assigning it a predicted average centipawn loss score.
 If this value is too low, another position will be generated.
 Here are the indicators that may affect the predicted score:
 #of undefended attacked pieces-0 is generally the best, 1 is generally the worst, anything more gets progressively better
 #of total attacked pieces-higher is better
 #of best moves-I'm not sure for now.
 Less may generally be better, although 1 clear best move may be worse than 2 or 3 best moves.
 Note: For now, #of best moves can be defined as the best move and the number of moves that result in a difference in eval of 0.3 or less from the best move.
+#of pieces on the board-this may have a small effect.